benlswift/SortManager/README.md

-#Sort manager
+# Sort manager

 This program generates an array of numbers of a chosen length.
 This array is then sorted by a sort algorithm of the user's choosing.

----

-Choose from running a sort using:
+## User Guide

+After entering the number of elements a random array is created.
+Now you may select a type of sort to run in the array:

 1. Bubble Sort
 2. Merge Sort
 3. Binary Tree

-The program will also ask how many elements you wish to sort.

-After entering this, an array will be generated and sorted using the chosen sort type.
-The time elapsed will also be shown.
+The elements will be sorted and the time elapsed will also be shown.